Image of Tina Lüdecke

 2022 – present

-Guest researcher at the National Museums of Kenya, Nairobi, Kenya.
+Guest researcher at the National Museums of Kenya, Kenya.
 Department of Earth Sciences, Paleontology Section (head: Dr. E.K.
 Ndiema).

 2021 – present